datasquadron/datasquadron.github.io/_posts/2019-11-01-Tableau_Prep_Pointers_Intro.md

 As Tableau already includes powerful features for combining data from different sources and shaping for your visualizations, you may be wondering why you need Tableau Prep at all?
 Here are a few reasons:

-- Tableau Prep lets you create a step by step flow so that each operation can act upon the results of the previous step.
+- Tableau Prep lets you create a step by step flow so each operation acts upon the results of the previous step.
-- Within a step you can see a preview of exactly how that step is affecting your data as a distribution, or with a subset of your data.
+- Within a step you can see preview exactly how that step is affecting your data either as a distribution, or as a subset of your data.
-- You can create steps that clean, filter and include calculations.
+- You can create steps that clean, filter, pivot, aggregate and include calculations.
 - You can split your data flow into branches then merge them back together.
-- When joining different data sources, you can see the details of what data will be included or excluded using the graphic interface.
+- When joining flows, you can see and affect what data will be included or excluded using the graphic interface.
-- You can aggregate or pivot your data.
 - Every operation is captured in a change history that you can inspect and reorder.
-- And like the desktop version, it’s all done in a very visual, intuitive way that requires minimal coding.
+- Like the desktop version, it’s all done in a very visual, intuitive way that requires minimal coding.

 We’ll dive into these features and more in future episodes, so please click the Subscribe button to get notified when we publish a new one.
 Thanks for watching!